USCiLab/cereal/README.md

 ## cereal is fast and compact

 In simple performance tests, cereal is usually faster than boost's serialization library and produces binary representations that take up less space.
 When compared against another new C++11 serialization library, [Srl](https://github.com/night-shift/Srl), cereal can produce binary representations at 50% the size at 20x speed.
+The source code for cereal is considerably easier to understand and extend than that of boost.

+## cereal is extensible

+cereal comes with binary, XML, and JSON serializers.
+If you need something else, cereal was written to be easily extensible for adding custom serialization archives.

 ### cereal is unit tested